rails/rails/guides/source/2_3_release_notes.md

 ### Rack Integration

-Rails has now broken with its CGI past, and uses Rack everywhere.
+Rails has now broken with its CGI past and uses Rack everywhere.
 This required and resulted in a tremendous number of internal changes (but if you use CGI, don't worry; Rails now supports CGI through a proxy interface).
 Still, this is a major change to Rails internals.
 After upgrading to 2.3, you should test on your local environment and your production environment.
 Some things to test:

 * Sessions
 * Cookies